vustac/dse/src/README.md

 A Java program that runs as a daemon server process for receiving the symbolic constraints output through a TCP connection by *danalyzer* and generating solutions for them using the z3 solver.
 The results are then saved to a *MongoDB* database.

+### bcextractor
+A Java program that runs as a daemon server process for receiving requests to extract bytecode source information from a specified jar file and placing the files in a specified directory.
+The server listens to port 6000 (not configurable).

 # DSE Tools